KaylebJay/petz-1/docs/petz.md

 You can breed ducks or chickens via its eggs:
 - Create a empty nest and put an egg inside (right click), optionally you can create a nest with an already egg inside.
 Await for the egg to hatch into a new ducky or chicken.
 - Also if a ducky or chicken has an empty nest near, it can lay an egg on it.
+- You can extract the egg from a nest (right-click on the nest).

 ### Capture Petz